 Googling the phrase “Mass Loaded Viny’ will yield tons of results, photos, and also with that a ton of misformation on the product.
 In this blog, we discuss some of the common misinformation on Mass Loaded Vinyl.

 What material is used in the Manufacturing of MLV?

 The first thing I would like to address is the Mass Loaded Vinyl composition.
 When the product first hit the market decades ago, barium was one of the raw materials in the manufacturing process.
-Today, due to advances in science and production, MLV is now manufactured from calcium carbonate combined with other propriety materials based on the manufacturer.
-Any article that states that barium sulfate is used in the manufacturing process would be incorrect.
+Today, due to advances in science, production, and manufacturing, MLV is now processed from calcium carbonate combined with other propriety materials based on the manufacturer.
+Any article that states that barium sulfate is used in the manufacturing process would be factually incorrect.

 Does MLV block or absorb sound?

 Again, I have seen articles and blog posts saying that it does both, but that is not factual.
 Plain MLV as manufactured is a sound blocker.
 Imagine wrapping a room in Plain MLV; the MLV will block any sound from escaping the room.

 Plain MLV, when combined with other raw materials, however, can become an absorber.
 The most common material used as the absorber is quilted fiberglass.
 The fiberglass is laminated to the MLV to create an absorber/decoupler product.
 Fiberglass is not the only absorber available.
 There are other materials that can be used as an absorber.
 However, fiberglass is often the most common material of choice.

 How does MLV act as both an Absorber and Blocker?